Washington Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-For a full checklist, see our Vehicle Shipping Tips page.
+For more detailed preparation tips, see our Vehicle Shipping Tips guide.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.

 Your shipment with SAKAEM includes up to 100 lbs of personal items or household goods stored in the trunk area or secured below the window line.
 If your shipment includes ocean transit (Hawaii shipments), your vehicle must be emptied of all items.
 SAKAEM and your assigned carrier are not responsible for personal items left inside your vehicle.
-See our Auto Transport Process Article for more details.
+See our guide on shipping a car with personal items for more details.

 A designated (adult) must be present at pickup and delivery.
-This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.
+This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
+Learn more about designating someone else to pick up your car.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.